Developing Teaching Materials

 Materials for Use in Geoscience and Related Majors

-- Introduction to Critical Zone Science: Martha Conklin (University of California, Merced), Susan Gill (Stroud Water Research Center), Bill McDowell (University of New Hampshire), James Washburne (Pima Community College and University of Arizona), Timothy White (Pennsylvania State University) - course has passed the review rubric, was piloted by its authors, and is undergoing final revision and review in preparation for being made public.
+- Critical Zone Science: Martha Conklin (University of California, Merced), Susan Gill (Stroud Water Research Center), Bill McDowell (University of New Hampshire), James Washburne (Pima Community College and University of Arizona), Timothy White (Pennsylvania State University) - course complete.

 Team Lead- David Gosselin